 Second Apex Predator

-My first black bear Taken in Idaho at 9.15 P.M.
+My first black bear Taken in the mountains of Idaho at 9.15 P.M.
 May 31st, 2012 by 30.06 bolt action rifle at a range of 60-yards.
 Always wanted to be a Totally Blind Bear Hunter.

 My first spring gobbler taken by crossbow on the banks of the Missouri, 2011.